 - Requiring line-ups, which are defined as lines or gatherings created for the purpose of traveling/going from one place to another or a line where pledges/associate members are subject to interrogation or harassment.
 Occasional ceremonial line-ups for the purpose of the announcement of pledges/members or events, however, can be conducted with advance approval from the Director of Campus Activities;

 - Requiring the wearing of apparel or hairstyles that are conspicuous and/or normally in bad taste.
 This includes unusual clothing styles or repetitious wearing of uniforms.
-Occasional wearing of uniforms for special events during normal academic hours (8:00 AM - 5:00 PM, weekdays) can be conducted with advance approval from the Director of Campus Activities
+Occasional wearing of uniforms for special events during normal academic hours (8:00 AM - 5:00 PM, weekdays) can be conducted with advance approval from the Director of Campus Activities.

-Students are expected to conduct themselves in a manner which supports the educational mission and function of the University, as well as to comply with all federal, state, and local laws.
+Students are expected to conduct themselves in a manner that supports the educational mission and function of the University, as well as to comply with all federal, state, and local laws.
 Students have a responsibility to familiarize themselves with the hazing policy and will be held responsible for compliance with them.
 Members and prospective members of a student organization expected to report any observed hazing incident or improper activity, and fully cooperate with law enforcement authorities and/or University officials in the investigation of hazing and other illegal activities.

 A representative officer, preferably the president or chairperson, and the faculty/staff advisor of each organization are responsible for informing members (pledges, associate members, members, alumni members, and affiliated guests) of the foregoing policy.
 The policy is to be read by the president or chairperson to the membership at the first meeting of the organization each semester and must be posted in a prominent place for members to see.
 The policy is to be distributed at all rush parties and shared also with each individual before any pledging or membership occurs.
 Prospective members are to be advised that hazing is not a requirement for membership, nor is it tolerated.

-Any person (national or regional officer, chapter advisor or alumnus, pledge, associate member, member, affiliate, guest, University staff/faculty member, student) who suffers, witnesses, or has knowledge of an action in violation of this policy is required to report the incident immediately to the Dean of Student Affairs and Academic Support, Associate Dean of Student Center Programs and Services, the Director of Campus Activities, and/or the Coordinator of Student Conduct.
+Any person (national or regional officer, chapter advisor or alumnus, pledge, associate member, member, affiliate, guest, University staff/faculty member, student) who suffers, witnesses, or has knowledge of an action in violation of this policy is required to report the incident immediately to the Dean of Student Affairs and Academic Support, Associate Dean of Student Center Programs and Services, the Director of Campus Activities, the Director of Student Conduct, and/or the Coordinator of Student Conduct.
 The negligence or the expressed or implied consent of the student/participant or any assumption of risk by the student/participant is not a defense to an action brought pursuant to this policy.

-If there is a violation of the hazing policy, the Coordinator of Student Conduct will implement the appropriate University disciplinary procedures.
+If there is a violation of the hazing policy, the Coordinator (or Director) of Student Conduct will implement the appropriate University disciplinary procedures.
 This does not preclude additional action taken by the organization itself, the national/international headquarters of the organization, by the District of Columbia, or the Federal courts.

 The Dean of Student Affairs and Academic Support or his/her designee may suspend or restrict a student organization for an interim period pending disciplinary procedures when there is a reasonable cause to believe the continued activities of the organization and its members may pose an immediate threat to or interrupt the normal functions of the University community.
 During the interim suspension or restriction period, the organization may be required to cease all organizational activities and its access to University space may be denied.
-The organization may be asked to vacate any assigned University space immediately upon written notice from the Dean of Student Affairs and Academic Support.
+The organization may be asked to vacate any assigned University space immediately upon written notice from the Dean of Student Affairs and Academic Support or his/her designee.